logzio/logz-docs/_source/logzio_collections/_log-sources/azure-diagnostic-logs.md

     * **Event hub policy name**: Choose **LogzioSharedAccessKey**
     * Click **OK** to return to Diagnostics settings.

+    Click **OK** to return to the _Diagnostics settings_ panel.

-    In the _Log_ section, select the logs you want to stream, and then click **Save**.
+    In the _Log_ section, select the data you want to stream, and then click **Save**.
-    The selected logs will now stream to the event hub.
+    The selected data will now stream to the event hub.

 6. Check Logz.io for your logs

-    Give your logs some time to get from your system to ours, and then open Kibana.
+    Give your data some time to get from your system to ours, and then open Kibana.
-    If everything went according to plan, you should see logs with the type `eventhub` in Kibana.
+    If everything went according to plan, you should see logs (with the type `eventhub`) in Kibana.

     If you still don’t see your logs, see [log shipping troubleshooting](https://docs.logz.io/user-guide/log-shipping/log-shipping-troubleshooting.html).